TMG has three methyl groups, while DMG has two. So, more is better, right? Not necessarily; there are several

 Though TMG (trimethylglycine) and DMG (dimethylglycine) are closely related, they each serve different purposes and use different pathways.
 As such, it can be difficult to determine which should be used in any given situation.

-TMG and DMG are food-substances, not vitamins, as neither have conditions associated with their deficiency, yet deficiencies of these methyl donors could likely contribute to issues as we age.* Adequate levels of both TMG and DMG play a vital role in methylation reactions due to their methyl donating properties.*
+TMG and DMG are food-substances, not vitamins, as neither have conditions associated with their deficiency, yet deficiencies of these methyl donors could likely contribute to issues as we age.* Adequate levels of both TMG and DMG play vital roles in methylation reactions due to their methyl donating properties.*

 TMG and DMG Use Different Pathways

 Both TMG and DMG are integral parts of the one-carbon cycle, and they both play critical roles in methylation pathways.* Proper methylation is essential for DNA replication and repair, energy production, immune response, stress support, and glutathione recycling.* Glutathione (the chief free radical fighter and detoxifier) is of particular importance, as without well-functioning methylation, the body doesn't produce glutathione.1

 TMG transfers its methyl group directly to homocysteine, while DMG uses the folic acid (methylfolate) pathway.
 Everything works together like a well-oiled machine, and in optimal circumstances, both TMG and DMG efficiently pump methyl groups into the methyl pool to produce SAM-e (S-Adenosyl methionine) from homocysteine.

 Having two paths to get methyl groups into pool is like having a fail-safe system.
 The fact that they use completely different systems to donate to the methyl pool also means that TMG might work better for one person, where DMG works better for another.